-We take a look at the basics of this brittle bones condition, and what you can do to help prevent its development.
+We take a look at the basics of this brittle bones condition, and ways to help prevent it.

 Over 1 million Australians currently have osteoporosis, a condition in which the bones become thin and fragile, leading to a higher risk of fractures and breaks.
 Osteoporosis occurs when bones lose minerals such as calcium more quickly than the body can replace them, leading to a loss of bone density.